Skip Breadcrumb Links

 For More Information

-- Immigration and Refugee Board - An independent tribunal that is responsible for hearing refugee claims and appeals.
+- Immigration and Refugee Board - An independent tribunal responsible for hearing refugee claims and appeals.

 - Your Refugee Hearing - This website has practical information to help you prepare for a hearing at the Immigration and Refugee Board.
 It also offers an online tour of a hearing room.
-From CLEO (Community Legal Education Ontario).
+From Steps to Justice.